MinnPost/object-sync-for-salesforce/docs/code/files/classes/admin.php.txt

 				'args'     => array(
 					'type'     => 'number',
 					'validate' => 'absint',
+					'default'  => 5,
-					'desc'     => 'Set how many actions (checking for data changes, syncing a record, etc. all count as individual actions) can be run in a batch.', 'constant' => '',
+					'desc'     => __( 'Set how many actions (checking for data changes, syncing a record, etc. all count as individual actions) can be run in a batch.
+Start with a low number here, like 5, if you are unsure.', 'object-sync-for-salesforce' ), 'constant' => '',
 				),